Jvinniec/trademarks_and_industry/README.md

 ## Introduction

 The number of newly founded establishments has been shown to correlate somewhat with the trends in the market indices.
+This has been discussed in the past (see [this 2004 article](https://www.nytimes.com/2004/04/05/business/patents-trademark-applications-one-theory-economic-gauge-remain-low-some-sectors.html) in The New York Times).

 <figure>
   <img src="images/bdm_chart1.png"/>